Scoring spreadsheet: The most important spreadsheet

-Let’s talk about scoring spreadsheet.
-Since my first job, I have always used spreadsheets as a tool to complete my tasks.
-As I have always worked in small companies, Microsoft Excel was not an option because it is not free.
-On the other hand, Google Sheets allows you to share any spreadsheet and edit simultaneously.
-Moreover, it is for free, so Google Sheets ended up being the best option.
+Let’s talk about scoring spreadsheets.
+Since my very first job, I have always used spreadsheets as a tool to complete tasks.
+As I have always worked in small companies, Microsoft Excel was not an option because you have to pay for it.
+Not only is Google Sheets free, but it also allows you to share any spreadsheet and edit it simultaneously.
+For these reasons Google Sheets ended up being the best option.

-In my first job, my team and I had some important information held in a few key spreadsheets like KPIs or CRM data.
-But we also had a lot less important data held in other spreadsheets.
+In my first job, my team and I had important information, like KPIs or CRM data, held in a few key spreadsheets.
+But we also had a lot of other, less important, data held in other spreadsheets.
 I’m now working at Sheetgo and we are in the process of accelerated growth.
-Sheetgo has an Add-on for Google Sheets that allows you to connect data between different spreadsheets and update them automatically.
+Sheetgo has an add-on for Google Sheets that allows you to connect data between different spreadsheets and update them automatically.

 We are pioneers in connecting data in spreadsheets and we want to better understand these connections.
 So we’ve begun to study the relevance of each spreadsheet in order to make sure we’re controlling our data well and to know which sheets are irrelevant and can be removed.
-Moreover, this measurement is a scoring spreadsheet feature that we hope to provide to our customers coming soon.
+This measurement system, in the form of a scoring spreadsheet, is a feature that we hope to provide to our customers coming soon.

 Sheetgo gives users the ability to connect their spreadsheets.
-Our hypothesis is that the importance of each sheet depends on their connections with others spreadsheets.
+Our hypothesis is that the importance of each sheet depends on its connections with others spreadsheets.
 Why?
-If one spreadsheet receives or sends data to five, ten or twenty it is clear that it will be more important than other that neither receive nor send data.
+If one spreadsheet receives or sends data to five, ten or twenty others, it is clear that it will be more important than those that neither receive nor send data.

-We’ve plotted out the systems created by several of our users and we see patterns like the following:
+We’ve charted out the systems created by several of our users and we see patterns like the following:

-Where each dot is a spreadsheet and the width of arrows measure the number of tabs that are shared.
+Each dot represents a spreadsheet and the width of arrows measures the number of tabs that are shared.

 Each spreadsheet can import data from others or export data to others.
 If one spreadsheet imports a lot of data, it is important to the organization because it is really useful for monitoring data.
 On the other hand, a spreadsheet that exports data to many others is also important because this spreadsheet is likely a central database.

-We decided to do a spreadsheet ranking based on the capacity of received data of each spreadsheet.
+We decided to carry out a spreadsheet ranking based on the amount of received data in each spreadsheet.
 To measure this we developed the following formula based on Page Rank from Google:

-Where N is total connections in the spreadsheet system, and d is a factor of connectivity.
-If d is higher, the score of a none connected spreadsheet is lower.
+N is total connections in the spreadsheet system, and d is a factor of connectivity.
+If d is higher, the score of a non-connected spreadsheet is lower.
 Therefore, the entry score of any worksheet (ES(X)) depends on the input score of each worksheet from which it receives data.
 L(Y)out is the number of connections out of Y to others spreadsheets.

-At the same time we can measure the capacity of send data of each worksheet:
+At the same time we can measure the amount of sent data from each worksheet:

 Finally, in order to get a global score of X (GS(X)) for each spreadsheet, we will sum ES(X) and OS(X) and we will multiply them by w.
-W is used to give more weight to the capacity to either send or receive data.
+W is used to give more weight to the amount of either sent or received data.